Fish-dot25/Dot.News/Pokemon of the day.md

 <head> <h2> Pokemon of the day </h2> </head>
-<body> <p> Today the pokemon of the day is Geodude.
-Geodude is a rock/ground pokemon, it has two evolutions and it also has a alolan type which is a rock/electric type and it is a roaming Pokemon </p></body>
+<body> <p> Today the pokemon of the day is Rookidee.
+Rookidee is a flying pokemon, it has two evolutions and it also in his final form it can G-max which makes it very powerful and it is a roaming Pokemon </p></body>

   <a class="link" href="topfiveoftheday.md">Top 5</a>
  <br>